No Support JavaScript

 Article 66

-A taxpayer shall keep an inventory stating therein the quantity, unit, unit price, total price and location of all his assets as well as that whether the price indicated is the cost, or the current value or the appraised value.
+A taxpayer shall keep an inventory stating therein the quantity, unit, unit price, total price and location of all his assets as well as whether the price indicates the cost, the current value or the appraised value.

-Where a taxpayer fails to produce reliable documentary evidence in support of the valuation of his assets, the collection authority-in-charge may directly determine the value of such assets by way of appraisement.
+Where a taxpayer fails to produce reliable documentary evidence in support of the valuation of his assets, the competent tax authority may directly determine the value of such assets by way of appraisement.

 Web site:Laws & Regulations Database of The Republic of China (Taiwan)